LukeShortCloud/rootpages/src/storage/file_systems.rst

 macOS defaults to using NFS version 3 but also supports version 4.
 [46]

+-  Configure the Linux NFS server to use the "insecure" export option.
+[47] macOS uses non-standard client ports.
+[48]
 -  Configure the macOS client to use NFS version 4 by default instead of 3.

    .. code-block:: sh